 This tip is especially important for those who make complaints like “my washing machine smells of stagnant water.”
 The room you keep your washing machine is an essential factor here.
 It is vital that your laundry room has proper ventilation to preserve dryness.
 Mould and mildew can only survive in dampness, but if you allow air in your laundry room, they can’t develop.
 With that being addressed, also always open the detergent dispenser drawer and washing machine door after use.
 That way, any remaining moisture will dry.

 Furthermore, take out your clothes immediately after the washing machine stops.
 It is not a bad idea if you have a fan in the laundry room to promote the free flow of air.
 If you are at liberty to, you can also buy and install a dehumidifier.
 Your priority is to prevent the build-up of bacteria and mould, which forms due to dormant water; therefore, nothing is overboard.

 3. Empty your pocket

 Always remove all the properties in your pockets before putting the clothes in the washing machine.
 This technique is to prevent particles from blocking the drain of your washing machine.
 Besides, when particles gather in the machine, it makes it more difficult for water to go down the drain.
-To avoid smelly drains in your house, it is necessary to prevent particle build-up in your machine.
+To avoid do my math homework smelly drains in your house, it is necessary to prevent particle build-up in your machine.

 4. Sterilise the gasket